Anne de Montmorency, 1st Duke of Montmorency: Truce of Vaucelles

 The failure of Piero Strozzi to defend Siena, which fell to Imperial forces on 12 April 1555 contributed to the push for peace.
 In negotiations with Cardinal de Granvelle in May Montmorency's strident desire for peace was apparent.
 More embarrassingly for the Constable, his admiration for the Emperor was also on display.
 In a notable incident when he praised the Emperor as a man who 'knew what is what', Lorraine turned to Montmorency who reddened and added 'after my master [Henri]'.
-Despite his passion for peace, Montmorency was not willing to concede to all the Imperial demands and long discussions were held concerning Metz, Milan, Boulogne, Naples, Vlaanderen and Bourgogne.
+Despite his passion for peace, Montmorency was not willing to concede to all the Imperial demands and long discussions were held concerning Metz, Milan, Boulogne, Naples, Flanders and Burgundy.
 Ultimately the election of the pro-French Pope put an end to the talks for the time.

 At the French court, opinion was sharply divided between the Lorraine brothers, who saw advantage in continuing the fight in Italy, and Montmorency who saw it as an expensive liability (indeed the crown had already sunk 45,000,000 couronnes into the conflict by 1556).
 Montmorency disapproved of what he saw as 'adventurism' from the Lorraine brothers.
 France's ambassador to the Papal States, Avanson, was persuaded to negotiate France into a military alliance with the new Pope in October 1555, even before negotiators of proper rank arrived.
 This alliance was aimed at the Spanish control of Naples.
 When Cardinal de Tournon and Lorraine arrived in December 1555 they endorsed Avanson's agreement in a slightly modified version.
 Henri was to assist the Pope in liberating Naples.